 Quickstart

-Keyoku installs with one command.
-It registers itself as an MCP server in Claude Code and adds a hook that traces your tool calls — everything stays on your machine, and no API keys are required.
+Keyoku installs with a global npm install, then one init command.
+It registers itself as an MCP server in Claude Code (and Codex, if present) and installs three hooks that trace your tool calls and brief your agent — everything stays on your machine, and no API keys are required.

 1. Install